deekshithmd/task-management-system/README.md

 6. If user clicks on Update button modal will be opened with prefilled task details, now user can edit the task details like title,description and status, once he clicks on `Update` button task will be updated and shown in the task board
 7. If user clicks on Delete button, modal will open asking whether the user sure to delete the task, if he clicks on `Cancel` modal will be closed, if he clicks on `Delete` then task will get deleted and modal will get closed.
 8. Filter provided at the top of the task board, user can filter tasks based on the requirement, like All for showing all tasks and rest of the options to show tasks based on status.
+9. Profile icon provided in the header is for Profile section, one user clicks on that icon Profile section opens containing user details and task statistics.
-9. Once user clicks on `Logout` button user will be redirected to login page.
+10. Once user clicks on `Logout` button user will be redirected to login page.